semperos/clj-webdriver/README.md

 Credits to [mikitebeka/webdriver-clj][webdriver-orig] for the initial code for this project and many of the low-level wrappers around the Selenium-WebDriver API.

-Many thanks to those who have contributed so far (in nick alphabetical order):
+Many thanks to those who have contributed so far (in nick-alphabetical order):

  * [RobLally](https://github.com/RobLally) (Rob Lally)
  * [ulsa](https://github.com/ulsa) (Ulrik Sandberg)